Rocky Hill (Google Maps Location)

 We learned about fossil pollen, fish, plants and insects.
 At this point, Damian had completed the loop about three times, but was generally being well-behaved.
 But poor Hoang wasn’t getting much of an opportunity to learn about this stuff.

 Oh well.
-Maybe she’ll read my blog someday.
+Maybe she’ll read my website someday.